roots/bedrock/README.md

 Must do:
 * Pull/merge production uploads directory
 * Create this readme file dynamically with project appropriate language
+* Add running of hosts script to vagrant trigger on provision or reload
+* Pull in Bonestrap as a submodule, then break connection?

 Nice to have:
 * Make hosts bash script into Grunt task instead.